dappforce/subsocial-docs/docs/develop/zero-to-hero/twitter-dapp/LoginScreen.md

 export default LoginScreen
 ```

-3. Download the `svgs`, and save the directory inside `src` folder (if not already).
-[Link Here](https://drive.google.com/drive/folders/1l6t06P1aJqTCM7vi5rU6qIhwxeHc3_WR?usp=sharing)
+3. [Download](https://drive.google.com/drive/folders/1l6t06P1aJqTCM7vi5rU6qIhwxeHc3_WR?usp=sharing) the `svgs` and save the directory inside the `src` folder (if it's not there already).

-### Connecting to wallet
+### Connecting to the wallet

-For connecting the web app to wallet, we need to do 2 things:
+For connecting the web app to the wallet, we need to do 2 things:

-- Use the methods provided by Subsocial Starter to connect to wallet
+- Use the methods provided by the Subsocial Starter to connect to the wallet
-- Saving / Fetching selected wallet address to localstorage
+- Saving / Fetching selected the wallet address to localstorage

-#### Fetching list of all accounts
+#### Fetching a list of all accounts

-Update the **App.tsx** file above return statement like this, and clear everything else:
+Update the **App.tsx** file above the return statement like this, and clear everything else:

 ```tsx
 const ACCOUNT_STORAGE_KEY = 'connected_account'